seinecle/blog/_posts/2026-08-31-gephi-week-prague.md

 It could also handle graphs ten time this size, but that required some patience because basic operations became very slow.
 Zooming, panning, and especially changing the layout of the graph: you could go and grab a coffee before the rendering was complete.

-The [new viz engine released in May 2026](https://gephi.wordpress.com/2026/05/05/gephi-0-11-major-performance-upgrade-and-new-features/) makes it effortless to handle graphs the size of hundreds of thousands of nodes, and millions of edges 🥹.
+The new viz engine released in May 2026 with [Gephi version 0.11](https://gephi.wordpress.com/2026/05/05/gephi-0-11-major-performance-upgrade-and-new-features/) makes it effortless to handle graphs the size of hundreds of thousands of nodes, and millions of edges 🥹.
 Wow.
 You can move such a huge graph with a click and drag of the mouse, instantly.
 Just look at this graph comparing it with the previous viz engine: